mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 disorders, namely Dementia and Self harm.
 For the cluster, there were 2 clusters of patients accessing mental health services in the southern region: Anxiety disorder and Learning disabilities.
 In the eastern region, there is also a cluster of patients accessing mental health services for 2 disorders: Autistic disorder and Epilepsy.
 The last area, the western region, had a cluster of patients accessing mental health services only for learning disabilities.
-As shown in Figure 9,
+As shown in *Figure 9*,

 <p align="center">
 <img src="https://github.com/mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/blob/main/pic%20for%20readme/5.jpg?raw=true" alt= "mapLocal" height="400">